Fresh train strikes announced as drivers at 16 rail companies to walk out

 General secretary Mick Whelan said: “It is now a year since we sat in a room with the train companies and a year since we rejected the risible offer they made and which they admitted, privately, was designed to be rejected.

-“That was followed by the Tocs’ [train operating companies] ‘land grab’ for all our terms and conditions on Thursday April 27 – which was immediately rejected.
+“That was followed by the Tocs’ ‘land grab’ for all our terms and conditions on Thursday April 27 – which was immediately rejected.
 Since then train drivers have voted, again and again, to take action to get a pay rise.

 “That’s why Mark Harper, the transport secretary, is being disingenuous when he says that offer should have been put to members.
 Drivers would not vote to strike if they thought an offer was acceptable.”